KABoissonneault/KingmakerBugfixes/README.md

 - The "Wigmold System" from the Stability Rank 10 event now also applies to Opportunities in addition to Problems
 - Fixed "Improving Cultural Development" not including Theater
 - Fixed "Lure of the First World" event to use Consilor instead of Regent
+- Fixed Daggermark's Rival / Pitaxian Spies not applying to opportunities
+- Fixed Blessing of Abadar/Asmodeus/Caiden/Gorum/Lamashtu divine rank 9 kingdom buffs, as well as No Import Taxes and Trade Guild (economy rank 7)

 ### Text and UI